VanSilke/Frame-State/src/site/notes/Individual Files/Introduction/Missions.md

 {"dg-publish":true,"permalink":"/individual-files/introduction/missions/"}
 ---

-You are a frame [[Introduction\|pilot]].
+You are a frame [[Individual Files/Introduction\|pilot]].
 By default, you are an independent mercenary accepting missions from the highest bidder, often simultaneously working for opposing sides of the same conflict.
 As such, the game tends to operate on a mission basis.
 Each mission has an objective of sorts, set by the employer.

 # Payout
 Missions have a base payout, offered if you succeed at the primary objective.
 A mission can have secondary or hidden objectives, which provide bonus pay.
 On the other hand, your employer may reduce your pay if you mismanage an objective.